Tyler-R-Kendrick/context-engineering/slides/01-problem-statement.md

 ---

-# Problem 3: Sensitivity to Ordering
+# Constraint 3: Sensitivity to Ordering

 <v-clicks>